Share this blog

 As I write this, I’m in my 91strategy process facilitation.
 Every process teaches you something!
 If you’re doing this for the first or third time, I can say that they are small things.
 How does one make a group think and pull out the information from their heads?
 Usually, extroverts steal airtime.
 But even though an introvert won’t fight for their turn to speak and doesn’t necessarily enjoy performing, they might have written down the best idea in the crowd.
 We must be able to step outside the box.
 Good questions bring a lot of value, and they can profoundly affect the outcome of the entire strategy process.
 The company must, of course, analyze the outside world and see where the trends lie.
 From there, we pick and choose and make big decisions.
 Once we have made all these decisions at the very end, they are all compressed into a one-page strategy (essential).

-Now we go into the second phase of the strategy process, Steering.
+Now we go into the second phase of the strategy process, Prioritize.
 The strategy is ready as a one-page strategy, the Strategy 1Pager.
 During creation, tough decisions have likely occurred, and focus areas have crystallized.
 Now the focus areas need to be specified into sub-goals and be prioritized.
 Who is responsible for what?
 Another decision relates to presentation.
 Should the strategy be written on a slide or documented on a digital board?
 Slides are static, while everyone can easily access digital boards.
 If the plan is on a digital board, the business strategy becomes a living document.